ifcopenshell.api.alignment

 • prefix – The naming prefix

-• alignment – The alignment whose segments are to be named.
+• layout – The layout alignment whose segments are to be named.
 This should be a IfcAlignmentHorizontal, IfcAlignmentVertical or IfcAlignmentCant